iQSuite/platform-sdk-python/README.md

     # Send a natural language query to the specified index
     response = client.retrieve(
         index_id='your-index-id',
-        query="What are the main points discussed in the document?"
+        query="What are the main points discussed in the document?", document_id="your-document-id" # Optional, you can filter and retrieve results from the specific document.
     )
     # Print the response from the platform
     print(f"Response: {response}")